Command Line (CLI)

 bind_key="analytics",

-pool_config={"dsn": "postgresql://analytics/..."},
+connection_config={"dsn": "postgresql://analytics/..."},

-migration_config={"script_location": "migrations/analytics", "enabled": True}
+migration_config={"script_location": "migrations/analytics", "enabled": True},

 ),